Moneyl/BinaryTools/README.md

 C++ classes for reading/writing binary data and some helper functions/classes.
 Based on C#'s `BinaryReader` and `BinaryWriter`.

 ## BinaryReader & BinaryWriter
-Classes which can read/write binary data either from a file or from a memory buffer.
+Classes which can read/write binary data to/from a file or memory buffer.
 Both have functions for the most common primitive types.
 Ex: `uint32_t`, `int32_t`, `uint64_t`, `int64_t`, `float`, `double`, etc. See `BinaryReader.h` and `BinaryWriter.h` for a full list.
 The constructor used determines whether the class reads from a file (the constructor provides a file path), or a memory region (it provides a memory address and size).
 They can also read and write entire structs to or from memory using `ReadToMemory` and `WriteFromMemory`, respectively.

 ## Other helpers and included classes
 - `Span<T>`: A very simple wrapper around a fixed sized memory region used by ReadAllBytes.
 You must free the memory the span points to if it's heap allocated.